EVE-SECURE/Oauth-EveSSO/README.md

-WordpressSocialLogin-EveSSO
+OAuth-EveSSO
 ===========================

-SSO provider for HybridAuth, developed to be a replacement for the current Foursquare plugin to OAuth
+SSO provider for HybridAuth based plugins, developed to be a replacement for the current Foursquare plugin to OAuth

 config.php may be editable to add a config field to the admin interface for eve